victoreeckh/Renewable_Energy_notes/pages/Storage.md

 				- Vs Li-ion
 					- When stored without charging, Ni-batteries will deplete rather fast due to the high self- discharge, but cells can be depleted to zero voltage without harm.
 Capacity loss due to self- discharge is reversible and nickel-metal hydride batteries can recover to full capacity by proper recharging.
 					- When stored without charging, Li-ion batteries will deplete very slowly, but if depleted beyond a certain voltage, the damage is irreversible.
+	- **Li-ion Cells**
+		- A lot of slides skipped:
+		- Positive electrode
+			- LFP probably dominant technology for the coming years -
 		-
 -